petrstepanov/root-eclipse/README.md

 <img src="https://raw.githubusercontent.com/petrstepanov/root-eclipse/main/resources/setup-eclipse-ide-with-cern-root.jpg" width="100%" alt="How to set up and debug CERN ROOT project in Eclipse IDE">

-# Template project for developing a CERN ROOT based application in Eclipse IDE
+# Template Project for Developing a CERN ROOT Based Application in Eclipse IDE
 This is a template repository for a CERN ROOT based C++ project.
 Project supports CMake and GNU Make standalone builds.
 Additionaly, with the help of CMake generators project can be easily set up in Eclipse IDE for enchanced debugging and development.

 When writing your own ROOT program, place your sources and headers under the `src` folder.
 Also make sure you add corresponding class names to the `LinkDef.h` file for proper dictionary generation.

-## Recommended OS for software development
+## Recommended OS for Software Development

 Red Hat Enterprise Linux (RHEL) is a gold standard in linux family operating systems for commercial market.
 RHEL is open-source distribution that comes with paid support.
 Within the past decade scinetific community (organizations like CERN or Fermilab and JLab) were utilizing a free RHEL clone named CentOS.
 CentOS is originally a RHEL fork, a community driven project that established good relationships with Red Hat headquaters and even received funding and support since 2014.